 You will be required to train with your active-duty unit for two weeks a year.
 However, in addition to annual training, you will be required to earn 40 extra "drill" points per year for retirement.
 These points can be earned through working at your unit "for points only" (meaning you will not get paid) or by taking correspondence courses.

 All of the services have IMAs in a variety of ranks and skills, and the Navy mainly uses the category for senior officer levels.

 Selected Reserve Units

-This is what most people think of when they think of the "weekend warrior".
-As a reservist or guardsman you will most likely fall into this category.
-This where you will serve "one weekend a month, two weeks a year".
+This is what most people think of when they think of the "weekend warrior.''
+As a reservist or guardsman, you likely will fall into this category.
+This is where you will serve "one weekend a month, two weeks a year.''
 You will be required to complete 40 unit training assemblies or "drills," and two weeks of annual training.

 For the most part, drills are held once a month on weekends.
-During your drill you will be paid for four days work, five if the drill weekend starts on a Friday.
+During your drill, you will be paid for four days of work, five if the drill weekend starts on a Friday.

 Though this area may not seem pertinent to you as you enter the Reserve or Guard, we will throw it in anyway as something to aim for while you are in the "front leaning rest" position at boot camp.
 After all, it's never too early to start planning your retirement.